sgkertsos/traffic-sign-classification/README.md

 **NOTE**
 If your browser is not automatically opened, copy the URL that is shown in your terminal and paste it in your preferred browser.

-Double click on the desired file.
+Click on the desired file.
 The file is opened in a different tab.

 Now you can run the code in each cell.